-The following image indicates the location of the solid-state drive1 and provides a visual representation of the removal procedure.
+The following image indicates the location of the M.2 2230 solid-state drive and provides a visual representation of the removal procedure.

-- 1. Remove the screw (M2x2) that secures the solid-state drive thermal bracket and the solid-state drive1 to the system board. - 2.
-Slide the solid-state drive thermal bracket from the alignment post and lift it from the system board. - 3.
-Slide and remove the solid-state drive1 from the solid-state drive slot.
+- 1. Remove the antenna cable from the routing guides along the edge of the solid-state drive shield. - 2.
+Remove the screw (M2x3) that secures the M.2 2230 solid-state drive shield to the system board. - 3.
+Slide and lift the M.2 2230 solid-state drive off the solid-state drive slot on the system board.